temporalio/documentation/docs/application-development/features.md

 ---
 id: features
-title: Features
+title: Application development features
 sidebar_label: Features
-description: This section provides documentation covering features for the Temporal Application development guide
+description: This guide is meant to provide a comprehensive overview of the structures, primitives, and features used in Temporal Application development.
 toc_max_heading_level: 4
 ---